Warning: package 'deSolve' was built under R version 4.3.1

 Model definition

-User must first identify the distribution type that best describe the transition in their deSolve model.
+To utilize this option from denim, the user must first identify which transitions can best describe the ones in their deSolve model.

 Identify distribution